 Apart from that, however, the MZK cuts excellently, it’s easy to adjust, and it will surely be a great addition to the tools in your shed.

-It comes with a shoulder strap that makes it easy to handle and maneuver.
+- Comes with a should strap which makes it easier to handle

 Specifications: